What is a Community Panel?

-This Community Panel is tasked with working together to recommend a route for a new east-west arterial road through False Creek Flats that best meets the needs of residents and businesses.
+This Community Panel was tasked with working together to recommend a route for a new east-west arterial road through False Creek Flats that best meets the needs of residents and businesses.
 The route will be grade-separated, meaning it will pass over or under the Burrard Inlet Rail Line that runs north-south between the False Creek Flats and the Port, west of Clark Drive.
-The Community Panel will meet for approximately 7 days to learn from experts, community and business stakeholders, and the broader public about the potential issues and benefits of each arterial road option, and then make a recommendation.
+The Community Panel met for approximately 8 days to learn from experts, community and business stakeholders, and the broader public about the potential issues and benefits of each arterial road option, and then made a recommendation.

-The City has put forward four route options for consideration by the Community Panel: Malkin Avenue, National Avenue, Prior/Venables, and Williams Street.
-To learn more about the options for a new road, review our learning materials, which will be updated after each Panel meeting.
+The City put forward four route options for consideration by the Community Panel: Malkin Avenue, National Avenue, Prior/Venables, and Williams Street.
+To learn more about the options for a new road, review our learning materials, which were updated after each Panel meeting.

 What is the ‘study area’ for this project?